PostgREST/postgrest/api.rst

 .. code:: http

   POST /rpc/add_them HTTP/1.1

   { "a": 1, "b": 2}

 The keys of the object match the parameter names.
-Note that PostgreSQL converts parameter names to lowercase unless you quote them like `CREATE FUNCTION foo("mixedCase" text) ...`.
+Note that PostgreSQL converts parameter names to lowercase unless you quote them like :sql:`CREATE FUNCTION foo("mixedCase" text) ...`.

 .. note::